top of page

 The fan experience in Formula E is evolving with the integration of digital technology and interactive elements.
 Fans can engage with teams in real-time through mobile apps, gaining insights into team and driver strategies.
 This interaction adds value to the spectator experience and fosters a more connected and informed community.
 Formula E's focus on sustainability, technological innovation, and fan engagement may define the future of motor racing.
 As motorsport confronts climate change and the growing demand for greener alternatives, Formula E's success could inspire a broader industry shift.

 A major challenge in motorsports is the significant dependence on fossil fuels.
-Conventional motorsport events, such as car and motorcycle races, typically consume large quantities of petrol and other fossil fuels, resulting in substantial emissions and contributing to air pollution.
+Conventional motorsport events, such as car and motorcycle races, typically consume large quantities of fossil fuels, resulting in substantial emissions and contributing to air pollution.

-Currently, organising 21 races annually seems inefficient, as Formula One teams travel back and forth across the globe rather than scheduling all the Grand Prix events on each continent consecutively.
-Implementing a sequential approach would lower costs and decrease transport emissions.
+Currently, organising 21 races annually seems inefficient, as Formula One teams travel back and forth across the globe.
+Instead, scheduling all Grand Prix events on each continent consecutively would lower costs and decrease transport emissions.

 In my view, Formula E embodies the future of motor racing.
 This format is becoming increasingly popular, and I believe Formula One will follow this path within the next decade.
 Certainly, motor racing has the potential to become environmentally friendly in the near future.